Georgia high school shooting suspect referenced Parkland massacre in writings found in his bedroom, source says

 “im committing a mass shooting and im waiting a good 2-3 years,” stated the account user, according to screenshots included in an FBI incident report from May 2023 obtained by CNN.
 “I cant kill myself yet, cause I’m not contributing anything to culture I need to go out knowing I did.”

-The account referenced Adam Lanza, the Sandy Hook Elementary School shooter, and in separate posts shared a desire to target an elementary school and expressed frustration with the acceptance of transgender people.
+The account referenced Adam Lanza, the Sandy Hook Elementary School shooter, and in separate posts shared a desire to target an elementary school and expressed frustration that transgender people were being accepted in society.

 Above a photograph of two firearms, the account posted, “I’m ready.”